abcdesktopio/docs/opsdocs/docs/common/docker_macvlan.md

 On your worker nodes :

-* create a dedicated network interface to brige the new network interface
+* create a dedicated network interface to bridge the new network interface
+* add the label `abcdesktop=true` to the network object

 You have to choose a nework driver for example